Joint BIS-IMF-OECD-WB External Debt Hub Contact Us • Home

 The data on international reserve assets refer to entries published in the world tables of the IMF’s International Financial Statistics (IFS).

-International reserve assets as defined in the IMF’s Balance of Payments Manual, fifth edition (BPM5), consist of those external assets that are readily available to and controlled by the monetary authorities for direct financing of payments imbalances, for indirectly regulating the magnitude of such imbalances through intervention in exchange markets to affect the currency exchange rate, and/or for other purposes.
-The monetary authorities sector includes the central bank institutional unit (or currency board, monetary agency, etc.) and certain operations that are usually attributed to the central bank but, in some cases, are carried out by other government institutions (or, in some instances, by commercial banks).
-Such operations include the issue of currency, maintenance and management of international reserves—including those resulting from transactions with the IMF—and the operation of exchange stabilization funds.
+International reserve assets as defined in BPM6, consist of those external assets that are readily available to and controlled by monetary authorities for meeting balance of payments financing needs, for intervention in exchange markets to affect the currency exchange rate, and for other related purposes (such as maintaining confidence in the currency and the economy, and serving as a basis for foreign borrowing).
+Monetary authorities encompass the central bank (which subsumes other institutional units included in the central bank subsector, such as the currency board) and certain operations usually attributed to the central bank but sometimes carried out by other government institutions or commercial banks, such as government-owned commercial banks.
+Such operations include the issuance of currency; maintenance and management of reserve assets, including those resulting from transactions with the IMF; and operation of exchange stabilization funds.

-• Holdings of SDRs (IFS line.1b.d) are international reserve assets created by the IMF to supplement existing reserves.
-They are valued on the basis of a basket of currencies of five member countries and can be used in a wide variety of transactions and operations among official holders.
+Holdings of SDRs (IFS line.1b.d) are international reserve assets created by the IMF to supplement existing reserves.
+They are valued on the basis of a basket of currencies of four key international currencies and can be used in a wide variety of transactions and operations among official holders.
 SDRs are allocated to Fund members that are participants in the Fund’s Operations Division for SDRs and Administered Accounts in proportion to their quotas.
-Six SDR allocations totaling SDR 21.4 billion have been made by the Fund (in January 1970, January 1971, January 1972, January 1979, January 1980, and January 1981).
+Eight SDR allocations totaling SDR 204.1 billion have been made by the Fund (in January 1970, January 1971, January 1972, January 1979, January 1980, January 1981, August 2009, and September 2009).

-• Reserve Position in the Fund (IFS line.1c.d) comprises the reserve tranche and creditor positions under the various borrowing arrangements.
+Reserve Position in the Fund (IFS line.1c.d) comprises the reserve tranche and creditor positions under the various borrowing arrangements.
 A reserve tranche position in the Fund arises from the payment of part of a member’s subscription in reserve assets, and the Fund’s net use of the member’s currency.
-A member’s reserve position in the Fund has the characteristics of a reserve asset.
+A member’s reserve position in the Fund is a reserve asset.

-• Foreign Exchange (IFS line.1d.d) includes monetary authorities’ claims on nonresidents in the form of bank deposits, treasury bills, short-term and long-term government securities, Euros, and other claims usable in the event of balance of payments need.
+Foreign Exchange (IFS line.1d.d) includes monetary authorities’ claims in freely usable currencies on nonresidents in the form of bank deposits, treasury bills, short-term and long-term government securities, cash, and other claims usable in the event of balance of payments need.

 Data on reserve position in the Fund and SDRs are sourced from IMF records.
 Member countries report data on foreign exchange in millions of US dollars, which are valued at end-of-month market rates or, in the absence of market rate quotations, at other prevailing official rates.
-The published data on foreign exchange sometimes include claims that do not meet the definition of reserved assets set out in the IMF’s BPM5.
+The published data on foreign exchange sometimes include claims that do not meet the definition of reserve assets set out in the BPM6.

 The data on reported portfolio investment assets (equity and debt securities) are sourced from the IMF’s Coordinated Portfolio Investment Survey (CPIS) database.